Address and Map

 If you're travelling by foot, you can access Parliament by Westminster and Waterloo bridges.
 Both are wheelchair accessible, as are the Golden Jubilee pedestrian bridges (the old Hungerford Bridge), which connect the South Bank with Victoria Embankment.

-Coming by car is not recommended as parking is expensive and severely limited, and you will often be subject to the congestion charge.
-There is a commercial car park near Victoria Tower, with advance booking for disabled bays.
-There are disabled parking spaces nearby in Great Peter Street, Smith Square, and by Methodist Central Hall on Matthew Parker Street.
+Travelling by car will often be subject to the congestion charge and meter parking is limited.
+Disabled parking spaces are located nearby in Great Peter Street, Smith Square, and by Methodist Central Hall on Matthew Parker Street.